roeszler/kapthol/README.md

   - This page will allow the user to either login or sign up to Kaptain Holiday to start planning their next holiday within the community.
   - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
-  - The user will be asked to submit their full name, email address and linkedin details.
+  - The user will be asked to submit their full name, email address and LinkedIn details.

 ![Register / Login Pic](assets/images/readme/love_running_times.png)

 - __Successful Submission Page__

   - This page indicates is displayed to the user following a successful enquiry submission and indicates a call to action to refer friends via social media, investigate further products and/or return to the site homepage.
-  - The user will be able to specify if they would like to take part in a short survey following submission for the chance to win a sassion with a business mentor.
+  - The user will be able to specify if they would like to take part in a short survey following submission for the chance to win a session with a business mentor.

 ![Success Pic](assets/images/readme/love_running_times.png)